rhtgpta/data-512-a1/README.md

 -pageview_mobile_views (total number of views from mobile clients, source: pageviews API)

 ### Considerations
-Overlap can be seen from July 2015 to July 2016, as both the APIs were in effect during the sepcified timeperiod.
-Data from the pageview API excludes crawlers/spiders, whereas the data from legacy API does not.
+Overlap can be seen from July 2015 to July 2016, as both the APIs were in effect during the specified timeperiod.
+Pageview data excludes crawlers/spiders, whereas legacy does not.
 Pageviews API provide data seperately for mobile web and mobile app, which is merged into one for the purpose of the analysis.